EricssonResearch/bowser/README.md

 Bowser was originally developed by Ericsson Research and released in October of 2012, for both iOS and Android devices.
 Back then Bowser was the world's first WebRTC-enabled browser for mobile devices.
 Bowser was later removed from the Apple App Store and Google Play but was resurrected and released as Open Source together with OpenWebRTC.

 ## License
-OpenWebRTC is released under BSD-2 clause.
+Bowser is released under BSD-2 clause.
 See LICENSE for details.